OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 Customizing the View
 ====================

-The action availables for a given VM can be customized and extended by modifying the ``cloud.yaml`` file.
+The actions available for a given VM can be customized and extended by modifying the ``cloud.yaml`` file.
 You can even insert VM panels from the admin view into this view, for example to use the disk snapshots or scheduled actions.

 * Hiding the delete button